greenelab/meta-review/manuscript.md

 Pandoc supports conversion between additional formats — such as LaTeX, AsciiDoc, EPUB, and JATS — offering Manubot users broad interoperability.
 [Journal Article Tag Suite](https://jats.nlm.nih.gov/) (JATS) is a standard XML format for scholarly articles that is used by publishers, archives, and text miners [@JU3KpeyB; @AAwqxolU; @bCyfIm6z].
 Pandoc's JATS support provides an avenue to integrate Manubot with the larger JATS ecosystem.
+In the future, journals may begin accepting submissions in JATS.
+But for now, Manubot's DOCX output is usually sufficient for journal submissions that require an editable source document.
+Otherwise, authors generally use the PDF output (e.g. for preprint or initial journal submissions).
-For now, the primary Manubot output is HTML intended to be viewed in a web browser.
+The primary Manubot output is HTML intended to be viewed in a web browser.
-Authors generally use the PDF output for preprint or initial journal submissions.
-For journal submissions that require an editable source document, Manubot's DOCX output is usually sufficient.
+Accordingly, manuscripts natively support JavaScript and can thus include any web-based interactive visualization, such as those produced using [Vega-Lite](https://vega.github.io/vega-lite/), [Bokeh](https://bokeh.pydata.org), or [Plotly](https://plot.ly/) [@6eVHYGML; @nyZChH5b].

 Manubot performs continuous publication: every update to a manuscript's source is automatically reflected in the online outputs.
 The approach uses continuous integration (CI) [@18w6XKsQO; @Qh7xTLwz; @lXvpQxeN], specifically via [Travis CI](https://travis-ci.org/), to monitor changes.